getodk/docs/odk1-src/form-logic.rst

   :header: type, name, label, repeat_count

   begin_repeat, my_repeat, Repeat group label, 3
-  note, repeated_note, These questions will be repeated as an entire group. text, name, What is your name? text, quest, What is your quest? text, fave_color, What is your favorite color?
+  note, repeated_note, These questions will be repeated exactly three times. text, name, What is your name? text, quest, What is your quest? text, fave_color, What is your favorite color?